alan-turing-institute/census2021-backbrief/deliverables/report.md

 In starting to address the key objective of speeding up the clerical matching procedure, ONS have developed a *Pre-search* algorithm, which is applied to the CCS and census records assigned for clerical resolution by the prior automated matching methods before the more laborious clerical searching is attempted.
 This algorithm finds potential candidates for pairing using very loose blocking, ranks them using *Fellegi-Sunter* scoring, and then sends them for clerical resolution, with the human matcher making the final decision as to whether there is a match and which of the top 20 ranked candidates it is.
 The ultimate goal would be to be able to say with confidence that if the matching record is not amongst the top 20 candidates presented to the human matcher, then there is no match for that record.

-The *Pre-search* algorithm is already working well; when there is a match predicted for a given 2011 census/CCS record pair assigned to *Pre-search* by prior methods, it appears as the first record on the list 89% of the time and in the top 20 98% of the time (to the nearest percentage points, as evaluated by the 2011 Gold Standard).
+The *Pre-search* algorithm is already working well; when there is a match predicted for a given 2011 CCS record assigned to *Pre-search* by prior methods, it appears as the first record on the list 89% of the time and in the top 20 98% of the time (to the nearest percentage points, as evaluated by the 2011 Gold Standard).

 How close are we to full automation?
 ----------